MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/CommentCard/CommentCardDeprecated/README.md

 const App = () => {
     return (
         <div>
-            <DeprecatedCommentCard
+            <CommentCardDeprecated
                 className="my-custom-class"
                 comment={sampleComment}
             />
-            {/* The DeprecatedCommentCard component displays user comments with legacy styling */}
+            {/* The CommentCardDeprecated component displays user comments with legacy styling */}
         </div>
     );
 };

 ```
 ## Conclusion
-The **`DeprecatedCommentCard`** component is crucial for maintaining consistency in user experience while transitioning to a new design system.
+The **`CommentCardDeprecated`** component is crucial for maintaining consistency in user experience while transitioning to a new design system.
 By leveraging deprecated UI components, it ensures that comments are displayed in a familiar format, providing users with a smooth and uninterrupted interaction with the comment section.